shreyashk09/Learnbot-Emotion-Recognition-Proposed-Model/Masking - FACS - AUs – Xgboost.md

 An approximate but accurate enough, neutral expression mesh is generated for the same face detected using the &quot; **Golden Ratios**&quot;.
 The driving forces are calculated between the &quot;expressive mask&quot; and &quot;neutral mask&quot;.
 The driving forces as well as the independent facial feature of expressive frame is combined in a list to form Feature Vectors List.
 The list is traversed across the following Xgboost Classifier to get the predicted emotion.

 These feature vectors can be clustered into groups representing various unique face actions called as &quot; **Action units**&quot;.
-The combinations of these Action Units predict different emotion emotion.
+The combinations of these Action Units helps to predict different emotions.

  The feature vectors are transformed to the **first level Xgboost** to determine the Action Units (AUs) of the corresponding expression sequences.
 Finally, the detected AUs are inputed into the **second level Xgboost** for facial expressions classification.